What is the policy with respect to the privacy of personal information?

 - researching and developing new products and/or programs to better serve customers;

-- ensuring compliance with regulatory, legal or other applicable legislation and establishing and maintaining a supplier relationship to support the acquisition of materials and services necessary for the delivery of electrical services in accordance with the provisions of the Public Utilities Act;
+- ensuring compliance with regulatory and legal obligations and establishing and maintaining a supplier relationship to support the acquisition of materials and services necessary for the delivery of electrical services in accordance with the provisions of the Public Utilities Act;

 - marketing purposes, specifically remarketing.